raphaelmansuy/spark-jupyter-env-docker/README.md

 docker-compose up --build
 ```

-The sack is running 🎉 🚀
+The stack is running 🎉 🚀

 - Open Jupiterlab